 Causes of a Fear of Objects

-The Christmas tree is a good example of this.
+Dogs can develop a phobia or fear for a variety of reasons.
+In many cases, it's just that the dog gets frightened of something unfamiliar.
+The annual Christmas tree is a good example of this.
 Your dog isn't able to understand your reasons for decorating for the holidays.
 All he can see is a big tree full of lights and shiny objects where there had never been a tree before.

 Overcoming a Fear of Objects